The Carmody School Faculty

 Amy Clark - Monmouth University, B.S., Elementary and Special Education, N.J.
 Certifications: Teacher of N-3rd grade, Elementary Teacher K-8th grade, Teacher of the Handicapped (birth-21years of age), Active member of International Dyslexia Association and National Association of Special Education Teachers.
 Jayne Carmody School Appointed 2011

 Natalie Diehl - St. Elizabeth’s College, B.A.
 Double Major: Elementary Education and Psychology Concentration: Special Education N.J.
 Certificate of Eligibility with Advanced Standing Elementary Teacher, K-8 N.J.
 Standard Teacher of the Handicapped, Permanent Passed NTE in Elementary Education.
+M.S.Ed. degree from Monmouth University as a Learning Disabilities Teacher-Consultant (LDTC).
 Wilson Reading System Certified.
 Active member of International Dyslexia Association.
 Director of Student Services; Jayne Carmody School Appointed 2007

 Lorraine McEvoy - Kean University, B.A.; Long Island University, M.A.; Monmouth University, M.A.T.
 Ed, N.J.
 Certifications: Orton Gillingham instructor and International Multisensory Structured Language Education Council (IMSLEC).
 Active member of International Dyslexia Association.
 Jayne Carmody School Appointed 2013